 This course is designed to familiarize the student with the application of statistical methods to research in psychology.
 Topics covered may include: experimental design; measures of central tendency and variability; z-scores; normal distribution; correlation; regression; sampling distributions; hypothesis testing; t-tests; and chi-squared tests.
-Prerequisites: PSYC 1113 and completion of the RSC admission math requirement.
+Prerequisites: PSYC 1113 and MATH 0124.

-PSYC 2523 Child Growth and Development (3-0-3)
+PSYC 2523 Child Growth & Development (3-0-3)